 Last updated on October 16th, 2023 at 07:26 pm

-A few weeks ago, specifically May 06, 2021, the Central Bank of Nigeria (CBN) insisted that it will continue to block the importation of maize into the country by denying importers access to foreign exchange.
+And on May 06, 2021, the CBN insisted that it would continue to block the importation of maize into the country by denying importers access to foreign exchange.

 The announcement was to reiterate that its June 23, 2015 forex restrictions were still in force.
 In 2015, the apex bank banned some products that could be produced locally in Nigeria.